erasmolpa/profile/README.md

     - Provide Kubernetes Clusters Production Ready.
     - Provide an Observability Solution based on Cloud Native tools (Prometheus, Fluxdb, Grafana, and Zabbix).
 All the stack has been deployed in Kubernetes using Helm.
     - Define and provide common helm charts to deploy ASP Core Services in production using Kubernetes and Helm packaging.
-    - Implanting Puppet and The Foreman to manage the infrastructure, managing around 500 Servers and 1500 Laptops and 200 Workstations (Windows, Linux, and Mac Os Distros).
+    - Implanting Puppet and The Foreman to manage the infrastructure, managing around 500 Servers 1500 Laptops and 200 Workstations (Windows, Linux, and Mac OS distros).
     - Provide Immutable infrastructure to deploy Environments with Packer.
     - Provide IT and product support teams automation tools using Rundeck.
     - Proposing and implementing DevOps tools to improve and resolve company deficiencies in automating processes, providing tooling like Jenkins for the CI/CD process, and migrating services to Azure Cloud.